Lugo family of California: Antonio Maria Lugo

 Antonio Maria Lugo (1778–1860) was born at Mission San Antonio de Padua in present-day Jolon, California, the seventh son of Francisco Salvador Lugo.
 After 17 years of service at the Presidio of Santa Barbara, in 1810 Corporal Lugo received his discharge and settled with his family in the Pueblo de Los Angeles.
 Antonio Lugo was granted the Spanish concession Rancho San Antonio in 1810, which was confirmed in 1838 by Mexican governor Juan Alvarado.
-In 1816, he served as the alcalde (mayor) of Los Angeles.
+In 1816, he served as the alcalde (municipal magistrate) of Los Angeles.
 In 1841, Lugo was granted Rancho Santa Ana del Chino by governor Alvarado.
 On Rancho San Antonio he built Casa de Rancho San Antonio the oldest home in Los Angeles County, California.

 Antonio and his wife Maria de Los Dolores Dominguez Lugo had five sons: José del Carmen, José Maria, Felipe, José Antonio, and Vicente Lugo (namesake of the Lugo Adobe); and 3 daughters: Vicenta Perez, Maria Antonia Yorba, and María Merced Lugo.
 Maria married Stephen Clark Foster, the first American mayor of Los Angeles after the Mexican–American War.